AlexCaruana/alexcaruana.github.io/_posts/2025-07-05-causal-inference-iccb-2025.md

   - ICCB2025
 ---

-Two weeks ago, I had the extraordinary opportunity to present our research on the fundamental causal assumptions of the *Neyman-Rubin Causal Model* (also known as the *Potential Outcomes framework*) at the [International Congress for Conservation Biology (ICCB2025)](https://conbio.org/mini-sites/iccb-2025/) in Brisbane (Meanjin), Australia.
+Three weeks ago, I had the extraordinary opportunity to present our research on the fundamental causal assumptions of the *Neyman-Rubin Causal Model* (also known as the *Potential Outcomes framework*) at the [International Congress for Conservation Biology (ICCB2025)](https://conbio.org/mini-sites/iccb-2025/) in Brisbane (Meanjin), Australia.
 My talk was part of the  [Society of Conservation Biology's Impact Evaluation Working Group](https://scb-impact.org/)'s symposium, *"Future Directions for Counterfactual Evaluations of Conservation Interventions"* and the experience was nothing short of transformative.\
 \
 ![Alex Caruana's talk at ICCB2025](https://raw.githubusercontent.com/AlexCaruana/alexcaruana.github.io/refs/heads/master/images/alex-caruana-iccb-2025-talk.JPG "Alex Caruana's talk at ICCB2025")
 \